mypdns/matrix/source/README.md

 ### About LICENCE

-Public released Work in this folder, and it's subfolder, are released LICENCEd under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International, this does not apply to any higher folder in this hierarchy.
+Public released Work in this folder, and it's subfolder, are released LICENCE under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International, this does not apply to any higher folder in this hierarchy.